UK · Financial services · GLACIS guides · Updated April 2026

 • Validation may require novel approaches due to model complexity

 The FCA launched its AI Lab in October 2024 to help firms develop AI safely and responsibly.
-It comprises five initiatives:
+It comprises five initiatives — and is now sitting alongside the longer-horizon Mills Review.

 Supercharged Sandbox